 Skip to main content

-Practical guidance to help you prepare for your job search and present yourself with confidence.
+Practical guidance to help you prepare for your job search and present yourself with confidence in the New Zealand market.

 CV Tips

-• Tailor it — Adjust your CV for each role, highlighting relevant skills and experience
+• Tailor it for each role — Adjust your CV to highlight the skills and experience most relevant to the specific job description

-• Use clear formatting — Simple fonts, consistent headings, and plenty of white space
+• Use clear formatting — Simple fonts, consistent headings, plenty of white space.
+Avoid tables, columns, or graphics that automated screening systems (ATS) cannot read

 Interview Preparation